1. Where is the District Nursing office located?

 24. When can I apply to the Nursing program?

 Your application should be your first step.
 Then you complete the entry requirements.
-When your application and entry requirements are complete, you'll be placed on the standby (waiting) list for the Nursing program.
-Not all campuses have a standby list; check with an academic advisor on your campus for information on the next available seat.
+When your application and all entry requirements are complete, you'll be placed on the standby (waiting) list for the Nursing program.

 25. How long is the waiting list for the DMACC Nursing program?